protontypes/open-sustainable-technology/README.md

 ## System Modeling, Optimisation and Analysis
-- [PyPSA](https://github.com/PyPSA/PyPSA) - PyPSA is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks
+- [PyPSA](https://github.com/PyPSA/PyPSA) - is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks
 - [GCAM](https://github.com/JGCRI/gcam-core) - is a dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.
 - [pyGRETA](https://github.com/tum-ens/pyGRETA) - python *G*enerator of *RE*newable *T*ime series and m*A*ps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
-- [reV](https://github.com/NREL/reV) - reV enables the efficient and scalable computation of renewable energy generation, levelized cost of energy (LCOE), application of geospatial exclusion layers, and generation of renewable energy supply curves
+- [reV](https://github.com/NREL/reV) - enables the efficient and scalable computation of renewable energy generation, levelized cost of energy (LCOE), application of geospatial exclusion layers, and generation of renewable energy supply curves
 - [SAM: System Advisor Model (SAM)](https://github.com/NREL/SAM) - is a simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects
 - [pandapower](http://www.pandapower.org/) - An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation.
 - [PowerGenome](https://github.com/gschivley/PowerGenome) - A tool to quickly and easily create inputs for power systems models